 PEF-WFP Layer Set Filters

 When configuring settings for the Microsoft-PEF-WFP-MessageProvider in Trace Scenarios that use it, you can create a WFP Layer Set filter configuration that enables you to directionally isolate inbound or outbound TCP packets at the Transport layer for IPv4 or IPv6 traffic.
-You can access the configuration for the WFP Layer Set filters on the Provider tab of the Advanced Settings – Microsoft-PEF-WFP-MessageProvider dialog, which is accessible by clicking the Configure link to the right of the Microsoft-PEF-WFP-MessageProvider Id in the ETW Providers list on the Live Trace tab of the New Session dialog, which is accessible from the Message Analyzer File menu, the Start Page, or the global Message Analyzer toolbar.
+You can access the configuration for the WFP Layer Set filters on the Provider tab of the Advanced Settings – Microsoft-PEF-WFP-MessageProvider dialog, which is accessible by clicking the Configure link to the right of the Id for the Microsoft-PEF-WFP-MessageProvider in the ETW Providers list on the Live Trace tab of the New Session dialog, which is accessible from the Message Analyzer File menu, the Start Page, or the global Message Analyzer toolbar.
 The WFP Layer Set contains the following filters, which you can enable or disable, respectively, by selecting or unselecting filter check boxes as appropriate:

 These filters are kernel mode TCP/IP stack filters that operate in the receive or send path (inbound or outbound, respectively) at the Transport Layer before any processing occurs at that layer.
 When set, these filters selectively enable or disable the capture of all inbound, outbound, or bidirectional packet traffic at the Transport Layer.